 • reduced yield.

-The virus spreads easily through contaminated tools, hands, clothing and direct plant to plant contact.
-It can also be seed-borne and transmitted through grafting, cuttings and irrigation water.
+The virus spreads easily through contaminated tools, hands, clothing and direct plant to plant contact including grafting and cuttings.
+It can also be transmitted in seeds and irrigation water.

-Some weeds, including black nightshade, silverleaf nightshade, fat hen, quinoa, petunia hybrids (garden plants), and buffalo bur are considered hosts for the virus.
+Some weeds, including black nightshade, silverleaf nightshade, fat hen, quinoa, petunia hybrids (garden plants), and buffalo bur are regarded as hosts for the virus.

-The virus can remain in seed, plant waste and contaminated soil for months and once a crop is infected, the way to eradicate the virus is to destroy all infected plants and material.
+The virus can remain in seed, plant waste and contaminated soil for months and once a crop is infected, the way to eradicate the virus is by destroying all infected plants and material.

 The wide distribution of the virus globally has been attributed to the global movement of infected seed.